 We also illustrate the evolution of regional wage disparities among Indonesian provinces over the years.
-As seen from Fig 3, generally, the quantiles of the distribution show persistent gaps over time, indicating the tendency of steady regional wage disparities, similar to what is shown in Fig 1.
-In particular, the persistent gap between quantile 95 and the rest of quantiles and the widening gap between quantile 75 and quantile 50 after 2017 implies a systematic difference between high-wage provinces and the rest of provinces that might be related to the structural differences.
-This dynamic of quantiles distribution in provincial wage helps us understand that there is strong symptom of lack of convergence in regional wage across Indonesian provinces despite the massive efforts from the government to enhance regional connectivity.
-However, as discussed in subsection 3.1.2, the econometrics method that we use in the present paper makes it possible to identify club convergence, if any, albeit divergence in the entire sample.
+As seen in Fig 3, generally, the quantiles of the distribution show persistent gaps over time, indicating the tendency of steady regional wage disparities, similar to what is shown in Fig 1.
+Particularly, the persistent gap between quantile 95 and the rest of quantiles and the widening gap between quantiles 75 and 50 after 2017 implies a systematic difference between high-wage provinces and the rest of the provinces, which might be related to the structural differences.
+This dynamic of quantile distribution in provincial wage helps us understand that there is a strong symptom of lack of convergence in regional wage across Indonesian provinces despite the massive efforts from the government to enhance regional connectivity.
+However, as discussed in subsection 3.1.2, the econometric method that we use in the present study makes it possible to identify club convergence, if any, albeit divergence in the entire sample.
 Therefore, in the next section, we will test the temporary conclusion of wage divergence with a formal econometric framework.

 Fig. 3.
 Dispersion of provincial real wage, 2008-2020